This series of images of southwestern Japan shows how one change can have far-reaching consequences.

 The 7-kilometer sea wall (dike) was completed in April 1997, cutting off Isahaya Bay from the waters of the Ariake Sea.
 It separated thousands of hectares of tidal flats from the Ariake Sea and turned what was once Japan’s largest area of tidal lands into 1,500 hectares of farmland.

 In the Landsat series of images, the Ariake Sea is the large body of water, and Isahaya Bay lies to its west.
-The dike can be seen as the straight line in the 2003, 2011, and 2013 images, separating dark blue from light blue colored water.
+The dike can be seen as the straight line in the 2003 and later images, separating dark blue from light blue colored water.
 Black or very dark blue indicates deep water, and light blue represents shallow water.
 Forested areas are green, and urban areas are pink.
 Cropland is distinguished by its rectangular pattern: green shapes are fields with crops, and pink shapes are fields with no crops growing at the time of the image.

 Azuma, M., 2003, The Isahaya land reclamation project and the “Ariake Sea Disaster”—a proposal for sustainable ecosystem management of the Ariake Sea: Japanese Journal of Limnology, v.
 64, no. 3, p.
 209–217.